Hottane History, Family Crest & Coats of Arms

-England in the great wave of migration from Normandy following the Norman Conquest of 1066.
+Hottane is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
 The Hottane family lived in Haughton, Cheshire.
 The name of this place derives from the Old English word halh, which means nook or recess, and tun, which means village or settlement.
-There are numerous places son named in England and an individual case of the name may derive from any of those locations.

 Early Origins of the Hottane family